hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 It was most of my pocket money.
 He promised to send the change over to my house as soon as possible but did not do so.
-I remembered this only yesterday and ran to get the change from him but his shop seemed to have shut down\!”
+I remembered this only yesterday and ran to get the change from him but his shop seemed to have shut down!”
 Lootika interjected: “No wonder he did not return your change Vidrum.
-Tragically, he died that night\!”
+Tragically, he died that night!”
-Vidrum: “What\!
-That explains everything\!
-This is certainly a matter in your domain\!”
+Vidrum: “What!
+That explains everything!
+This is certainly a matter in your domain!”
 Somakhya: “What happened?
 Do you know how he died?”
 Lootika: “That night before the chemistry test I became rather overconfident that I had nearly revised everything by evening.
 I started